nextflow-io/training/docs/basic_training/setup.md

 !!!
 Note

-    Most of this tutorial workshop requires `NXF_VER=22.04.0` or later, to use DSL2 as default.
+    This tutorial workshop requires `NXF_VER=22.04.0`, or later, to will use DSL2 as default.

 Run `nextflow -version` again to confirm that the change has taken effect.